Angadd25/week3/README.md

 This project explores TV energy consumption trend using data visualisation.
 It provides insights of television technology, its power usage and different factors which are faced by the consumers.

 Data Source
-The dataset was obtained from Australian government website, which includes tv models available in Australia, their screen technologies, power consumptiona nd other attributes.
+The dataset was obtained from Australian government website, which includes tv models available in Australia, their screen technologies, power consumptiona and other attributes.

 Data Processing
 CLeaning - Removed the missing values and duplicate entries in the dataset.